Australian businesses get serious about SD-WAN

-SD-WAN is doing to enterprise networks what virtualisation did to enterprise data centres almost a decade ago.
+SD-WAN is doing to enterprise networks what virtualisation did to enterprise data centers almost a decade ago.
 But SD-WAN is happening at a faster rate in my opinion.

 Australia led the way with the adoption of cloud and virtualisation.
 We’re seeing a similar pattern with SD-WAN, with adoption happening at a rapid rate.

 A recent Frost & Sullivan survey indicated that 33% of enterprises in Australia have already deployed or are in the process of deploying an SD-WAN.
 Another 51% plan to deploy in the next 12-24 months.

 As Australian companies adopt SD-WAN, they’re shifting from traditional router-centric WAN approaches toward a business-first networking model that ensures a superior user experience, resiliency and business continuity, while delivering a high-level of WAN and application performance.

 The rapid adoption of SD-WAN in Australia isn’t surprising due to the nature of our geography – we’re a big country, yet we have relatively poor links and pipes into remote regions.
 With businesses having many locations spread throughout the country, networking is a real challenge.

 Using a conventional router-centric approach, businesses are forced to conform to the constraints of the network.
 WAN architectures are rigid and complex to manage and slow to adapt.
 Separate firewalls and WAN optimisation appliances are also required at each branch.

 In contrast, by replacing routers at the edge of the network, an SD-WAN simplifies and consolidates WAN infrastructure.
 SD-WAN, WAN optimisation, routing and a firewall are unified into a single business-driven platform.
 Traffic can also be service chained to next-generation firewalls or cloud-based security services depending on the security posture of an application.
 This thin edge architecture delivers significant cost reductions.